nanlabs/react-boilerplate/README.md

 ### Hot Reloading

-Hot reloading is enabled by default when the application is running in development mode (`yarn start`).
+Hot reloading is enabled by default when the application is running in development mode (`npm run start`).
 This feature is implemented with webpack's [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html) capabilities, where code updates can be injected to the application while it's running, no full reload required.
 Here's how it works:

 For **JavaScript** modules, a code change will trigger the application to re-render from the top of the tree. **Global state is preserved (i.e. redux), but any local component state is reset**.
 This differs from React Hot Loader, but we've found that performing a full re-render helps avoid subtle bugs caused by RHL patching.